-Gestures as portals is a research and ongoing performance that expands the questions of the project While Taking Shape by choreographer and dancer Amparo González Sola.
+Gestures as Portals is a research and ongoing performance that expands the questions of the project While Taking Shape by choreographer and dancer Amparo González Sola.

 Amparo González Sola resumes the questions and choreographic methods explored in While Taking Shape,* extending them into a durational, site-responsive format.
 For Marres, she develops a continuous performance that unfolds over four weeks, inviting visitors to spend as much time as they wish in the space.
 The work evolves daily, allowing the choreographic materials—and the space itself—to transform gradually through repetition, presence, and interaction.